arlonproj/arlon/docs/gen2_overrides_proposal_2.md

 ### Broader idea of the proposal

-- Basically, in the cluster overrides we want to generate different clusters with patches from the same base manifest.
-So, considering this feature in enterprise scope, the user who is uploading the base manifest in git might be an admin and another employee who wants to create a cluster form the base manifest might not have access to the git repo where the base manifest is present.
+- Basically, in the cluster overrides we want to generate different clusters with patches from the same cluster template.
+So, considering this feature in enterprise scope, the user who is uploading the cluster template in git might be an admin and another employee who wants to create a cluster form the cluster template might not have access to the git repo where the cluster template is present.
-- So, In this approach a user can use a different git repository to store the patches of a manifest and create the cluster from the base manifest which is in different repository.
+- So, In this approach a user can use a different git repository to store the patches of a manifest and create the cluster from the cluster template which is in different repository.
 - Let's consider an example where our manifest is a repo called arlon-bc and with the repo path bc1.
 So, these are the files which will be present in bc1 folder:
-  1. Resouces file which is the base manifest
+  1. Resouces file which is the cluster template
   2. Kustomization.yaml

     Contents of the kustomization.yaml file are as follows: